-We have enjoyed giving honey bee educational seminars at various places including: public libraries throughout the state of Michigan (we are based near Grand Rapids), Tulip Time (an international festival in Holland, MI), various schools, nature centers, local retirement communities, the Christian School Teacher’s Convention in South Bend, IN, a Performer’s Showcase for three hundred youth librarians in Lansing, MI, etc.
+We have enjoyed giving honey bee educational seminars at various places including: public libraries throughout the state of Michigan (we are based near Grand Rapids), as well as in Indiana and Ohio, various schools, nature centers, local retirement communities, etc.

 As the father of two sons, I see the value of working together as a family and it has been a pleasure to have a “project” we can all do together.
 I may be the “up front” speaker at our classes and seminars but without the help and support of my wife and kids our presentations would probably be more work than fun.